dragonflyoss/Dragonfly2/docs/en/user-guide/registry/cri-containerd.md

-# Use client as registry mirror for cri-containerd
+# Use dfget daemon as registry mirror for cri-containerd

 ## Quick Start

-### Step 1: Configure Client
+### Step 1: Configure dfget daemon

-To use client as registry mirror, first you need to ensure configuration in `/etc/dragonfly/dfget.yaml`:
+To use dfget daemon as registry mirror, first you need to ensure configuration in `/etc/dragonfly/dfget.yaml`:

 ```yaml
 proxy: